You can configure the display names by which various pages and iframes are referred to and sorted in Controller lists and dashboards.

 - Disable the default naming configuration and use only your custom include rule(s).

-In this topic, the term "pages" includes iframes and base pages.
+On this page, the term "pages" includes iframes and base pages.

 No matter how the page is named, AppDynamics always reports the page name in lowercase.